General-relativistic spin system: Phase space of a spin

-where $\pi_{\varphi} \in [-R_{\pi},R_{\pi}]$ and $\varphi \in (-\pi R_{\varphi}, \pi R_{\varphi}]$.
-The fields $\varphi$ and $\pi_{\varphi}$ are `linear-like' canonical variables, in terms of which we are able to recover the ordinary scalar field.
 The constants $R_{\varphi}$ and $R_{\pi}$ were introduced due to dimensional reasons.
 They play roles of parameters, which control the accuracy in recovering the standard form of the scalar field's Hamiltonian in the large $S$ limit.
-Moreover, as mentioned earlier, we only expect one independent Casimir variable, because the rank of the $\mathfrak{su}(2)$ algebra is two, and its dimension is three.
-Therefore, performing a canonical rescaling, one can eliminate $R_{\pi}$ and $R_{\varphi}$ in favour of $S$.
+Moreover, as mentioned earlier, we expect only one independent Casimir invariant because the rank of the $\mathfrak{su}(2)$ algebra is two, and its dimension is three.
+Therefore, performing a canonical rescaling, one can eliminate $R_{\pi}$ and $R_{\varphi}$ in favor of $S$.
 It is worth noting that when we consider the general-relativistic perspective, the weights of the scalar $\varphi$ and the scalar density $\pi_{\varphi}$ will become relevant.
 Consequently, the parameters $R_{\pi}$ and $R_{\varphi}$ would also become a scalar and a scalar density, respectively.

-In order to determine how the constants $R_{\varphi}$ and $R_{\pi}$ depend on $S$, we use the canonical bracket in the field-formulation.
+In order to determine how the constants $R_{\varphi}$ and $R_{\pi}$ depend on $S$, we use the canonical bracket in the field formulation.
 The Poisson bracket is defined as usual,